-The MMI cadet counseling program is intended to support a comprehensive approach to cadet leadership and character development.
+The MMI Cadet Counseling and Evaluation Program is intended to support a comprehensive approach to cadet leadership and character development.
 Primary responsibility for the execution of the program is the Commandant of Cadets.
 However, the success of the program, in large part, will ultimately be determined by the Corps of Cadets itself through their individual and collective efforts to meet stated program outcomes.